cycle/docs/basic/connect.md

 # Connect to Database
-Cycle ORM required at least one connection to the database in order to operate.
+Cycle ORM requires at least one connection to the database in order to operate.
 The DBAL functionality is provided by the package `spiral/database`.

 > Make sure to install all required dependencies listed in the previous section.

 ## Instantiate DBAL
-In order to start, we have to initialize `DatabaseManager` service used to automatically create and manage a set of application databases.
+In order to start, we have to initialize the `DatabaseManager` service used to automatically create and manage a set of application databases.
 The list of available connections and databases can be listed in the initial configuration.

 ```php